GregUtas/robust-services-core/README.md

 ## Installing the repository

-Download the repository to a directory named `rsc`, located directly within another directory named `rsc`.
-This is because, when the executable starts, it looks for its configuration file on the path `.../rsc/rsc/input/element.config.txt`.
+Download the repository to a directory named `rsc`.
+This is because, when the executable starts, it looks for its configuration file on the path `.../rsc/input/element.config.txt`.

 ## Building an executable